-Following the recommendation of the Board of Directors, we were appointed to audit the financial statements for the year ended 20 February 2021 and subsequent financial periods.
-The period of uninterrupted engagement including retenders and reappointments is 13 years, covering the years ended 20 February 2009 to 20 February 2021.
+We were appointed by the Board of Directors in July 2008 to audit the financial statements for the year ending 20 February 2009 and subsequent financial periods.
+The period of total uninterrupted engagement including retenders and reappointments is 14 years, covering the year ended 20 February 2009 to 20 February 2022.

 We remain independent of the Association in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 The non-audit services prohibited by that standard were not provided to the Association.